DavidNemeskey/debug_pytorch_lm/README.md

 1. LSTM has been implemented from scratch (note that its input is batch size x time steps as in TensorFlow);
 1. Only the small model is implemented.

+With this, the loss at `LR == 1.0` actually reproduces the numbers in the paper.
+Great!

+# !Deprecated!

+My original experience was that the loss at `LR == 1.0` blew up.
+I tried to find out why and even opened [issue #5306](https://github.com/pytorch/pytorch/issues/5306) in [pytorch](https://github.com/pytorch/pytorch).
+As pointed out by [ezyang](https://github.com/ezyang), this was caused by an error in how I clipped gradients.
+With the proper funtion (`torch.nn.utils.clip_grad_norm()`), the error disappeared.
+Yay!
+Still, I leave the original description here as a curiosity.

 With this, the loss at `LR == 1.0` actually **blows up**.
 Choosing the optimal learning rate (0.37) is only possible via a full parameter sweep (see below), but with it the model [_does_ arrive at the right numbers](logs/pytorch.log).
 However, any kind of optimization (that relies on local smoothness of the learning rate) is out of the question.

 ## Comparison with TensorFlow